dongchengli/Team-8-Prioritization-Tool/README.txt

 Inside test project, First make two copies of the current pom.xml file, one for Total Strategy and one for Additional strategy, rename them according to “pom_test_AS.xml” for Additional strategy and “pom_test_TS.xml” for Total strategy.

-Then we add “Includes” right after the <configuration> tag or right before the <argLine> tag inside of the “maven-surefire-plugin”.
+Then we add “Includes” right after the <configuration> tag and right before the <argLine> tag inside of the “maven-surefire-plugin”.

 In the pom_test_TS.xml, and we add
 *******************************************************************************************************************